Home Products Suboxone Lawsuit

 Individuals have filed Suboxone lawsuits, alleging that the drug is linked to severe tooth decay and other dental problems.

-Lawsuits claim that the manufacturers, Indivior and Reckitt Benckiser, failed to adequately warn patients and healthcare providers of this significant risk.
+Lawsuits claim that companies involved with Suboxone film failed to adequately warn patients and healthcare providers of this significant risk.
 Individual lawsuits against Suboxone from across the United States have been merged into a Multidistrict Litigation (MDL).

 Have you experienced severe dental side effects after taking Suboxone?
 Request a free case evaluation to discuss your situation and potential legal options.